hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 arches — over, I think, the eastern door — was a fine image of the Teaching Buddha, standing, with his hand uplifted.
-Running round the buttresses was a much-defaced frieze of a seated woman with a tree — evidently Mâyâ Devi, the mother of Buddha.
+Running round the buttresses was a much-defaced frieze of a seated woman with a tree — evidently Māyā Devi, the mother of Buddha.
 The three other door-niches were empty, but a slab by the pond-side seemed to have fallen from one, and this contained a bad figure of a king, said by the country-people to represent the sun.